Gourlish/Musiclyse/README.md

 ## System requirements

-Due to the nature of what it's doing, it's intended for powerful machines with a good quality GPU and 64GB RAM or higher.
+Due to the nature of what it's doing, it's intended to be run on powerful machines with a good quality GPU and 64GB RAM or higher.
 Currently it's only been tested on MacOS, but it should be pretty easy to get running on Linux, and is potentially runnable on Windows.
 For users with less powerful machines, I'd advise swapping Muse Glimmer for Google's Gemma 4 26B A4B, which has reasonable knowledge but is not as resource heavy.
 Users with lower spec machines might benefit from installing a 4-8B model via Ollama.
 You can swap out the Ollama model by altering the "

 ## Key features:

 The following features are all included in Musiclyse 0.1:

-* Beat, melody, genre, vocal, song key, scale and era analysis
+* Beat, melody, genre, vocal, song key, scale and era analysis.
+There are currently some minor accuracy issues which I am hoping to improve.
 * Will talk about the concept of the songs or compare and contrast two or more different songs.
 You can ask it anything you can ask a normal chatbot, and it will be able to bring songs into context with the chat.
 * Supports image analysis (if used with an image-supporting model)
 * LLMs can be swapped out easily in the script.
 Currently it is optimised for use with Muse Glimmer 30B; for less powerful systems Gemma 4 26B is recommended